deweb-io/premium/README.md

 npm run dev         # Run the Web server in debug mode (auto reload and swagger enabled)
 ```

-Once you run a server, you can access `/site/dev.html` which loads the `/site/premium.js` package as if it's a Single SPA component.
-If you have access to the `CreatorApp` repository you can run the `premium` branch and view any post with a link in the form `http://localhost:8000/player?filePath=videbate/video.mp4&premium=yes`.
+Once you run a server, you can access `/site/dev.html` which loads the `/site/premium.js.template` package as if it's a Single SPA component.
+If you have access to the `CreatorApp` repository you can run the `premium` branch and paste product links into posts and view them.

+Note that the Premium UI uses the [bbs-common library](https://github.com/deweb-io/bbs-common/), available on npm.
+If no local copy is found, it will fetch the latest version from [jsdelivr](https://cdn.jsdelivr.net/npm/@dewebio/bbs-common@latest/index.min.js).
+For convenience, you can keep a local copy on `site/bbs-common.js` which will be used instead.

 ## Deploy to GCP

 Set deploy env in `deployment/cloudRunDeploy.sh` and run it.

 ## Using Cloud SQL (postgres)

 First, create instance on google cloud.

 In order to allow connection from cloud run follow the following: